markwhosthat/songconfigs/artists/README.md

 };
 ```

+For any songs with an album that does not have a corresponding theme, the theme will fallback to a default
+site-wide fallback styling.

 ### 4. `themes.css`

 Styles are scoped by the `className` defined in `themes.ts`.
 Use these CSS variables to customize the UI: